pfpt-jpgranier/resque-sqs/docs/HOOKS.md

   Any exception raised propagates up to the code which dequeued the job.

 * `before_perform`: Called with the job args before perform.
-If it raises `Resque::Job::DontPerform`, the job is aborted.
-If other exceptions are raised, they will be propagated up the the `Resque::Failure` backend.
+If it raises `ResqueSqs::Job::DontPerform`, the job is aborted.
+If other exceptions are raised, they will be propagated up the the `ResqueSqs::Failure` backend.

 * `after_perform`: Called with the job args after it performs.
-Uncaught exceptions will propagate up to the `Resque::Failure` backend.
+Uncaught exceptions will propagate up to the `ResqueSqs::Failure` backend.

 * `around_perform`: Called with the job args.
 It is expected to yield in order to perform the job (but is not required to do so).
-It may handle exceptions thrown by `perform`, but any that are not caught will propagate up to the `Resque::Failure` backend.
+It may handle exceptions thrown by `perform`, but any that are not caught will propagate up to the `ResqueSqs::Failure` backend.

-* `on_failure`: Called with the exception and job args if any exception occurs while performing the job (or hooks), this includes Resque::DirtyExit.
+* `on_failure`: Called with the exception and job args if any exception occurs while performing the job (or hooks), this includes ResqueSqs::DirtyExit.

 Hooks are easily implemented with superclasses or modules.
 A superclass could look something like this.